sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 ### Create a transfer

-The transfer creation process consists of these steps:
+During transfer creation, you will need to perform the following tasks:

 1. Assign a name, description, and optional historical start and end time for data retrieval.
-2. Select a level of data privacy to control how much identifying information about an asset is sent with PI point data.
+1. Select a level of data privacy to control how much identifying information about an asset is sent with PI point data.
-3. Set query criteria and retrieve and add desired AF elements and PI point data to your transfer list.
+1. Set query criteria and retrieve and add optional AF elements and/or PI point data to your transfer lists.
+1. View transfer details
-4. Save your transfer.
+1. Save your transfer.
-5. Optional: Export a file(s) that contains transfer detail information.
+1. Optional: Export a file(s) that contains transfer detail information.
-6. Initiate and monitor the transfer of data from PI to OCS.
+1. Initiate and monitor the transfer of data from PI to OCS.

-### Procedure
+### Name the transfer and set data privacy settings

 1. Sign in to the [OCS portal](https://cloud.osisoft.com).